treeleafrnd/TextBox-for-handwritten-detection/README.md

 # TextBoxes: A Fast Text Detector with a Single Deep Neural Network

 ### Introduction
 This paper presents an end-to-end trainable fast scene text detector, named TextBoxes, which detects scene text with both high accuracy and efficiency in a single network forward pass, involving no post-process except for a standard nonmaximum suppression.
-For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1611.06779).
+For more details, please refer to our [paper](https://arxiv.org/abs/1611.06779).

 ### Citing TextBoxes
 Please cite TextBoxes in your publications if it helps your research:

-    @article{LiaoSBWL16TextBoxes,
+    @inproceedings{LiaoSBWL17,
       author    = {Minghui Liao and
                    Baoguang Shi and
                    Xiang Bai and
                    Xinggang Wang and
                    Wenyu Liu},
-      title     = {TextBoxes: {A} Fast Text Detector with a Single Deep Neural Network}, journal   = {CoRR},
+      title     = {TextBoxes: {A} Fast Text Detector with a Single Deep Neural Network}, booktitle = {AAAI},
-      volume    = {abs/1611.06779},
-      year      = {2016},
+      year      = {2017}
     }

 ### Contents
 1. [Installation](#installation)